-We expect that our existing cash and cash equivalents and cash generated by operating activities will be sufficient to fund our operations for at least the next twelve months.
-Our principal uses of cash and capital resources are debt service requirements as described below, capital expenditures, research and development expenditures and working capital requirements.
-We expect that future capital expenditures will focus on expanding capacity of our Brazilian operations, expanding our research and development activities, manufacturing equipment upgrades and/or acquisitions and IT infrastructure and software upgrades.
+We expect that our existing cash and cash equivalents, line of credit and cash generated by operating activities will be sufficient to fund our operations for at least the next twelve months.
+Our principal uses of cash and capital resources are debt service requirements as described below, capital expenditures, R&D expenditures and working capital requirements.
+We expect that future capital expenditures will focus on expanding capacity of our Brazilian operations, expanding our R&D activities, manufacturing equipment upgrades and/or acquisitions and IT infrastructure and software upgrades.
 Cash and cash equivalents consist of funds held in demand deposit accounts and money market funds.
 We do not enter into investments for trading or speculative purposes.